ciroiriarte/ciroiriarte.github.io/_posts/2023-09-05-esxi-on-proxmox-as-nested-hypervisor.md

 The starting point would be a propperly setup [Proxmox host for nested virtualization](https://pve.proxmox.com/wiki/Nested_Virtualization).
 After you get it up & running, we're ready to move forward.

 # The ESXi appliance
-William Lam works on a [ESXi appliance](https://williamlam.com/nested-virtualization/nested-esxi-virtual-appliance) pre-configured to simplify deployment as a nested hypervisor.
+This [ESXi appliance](https://williamlam.com/nested-virtualization/nested-esxi-virtual-appliance) is pre-configured to simplify deployment as a nested hypervisor.
 With each new vSphere release, a matching appliance is created and published.

 # Downloading the appliance
 The mentioned appliances are published via a public vSphere Content Library.
 To get a list of the available releases, we can run the following command from your PVE host: